torshin5ergey/python-playground/python_generation_projects/README.md

 # Python Generation Projects

-The repository contains mini-projects based on assignments from the ["Python Generation: Beginner's Course"](https://stepik.org/course/58852/info).
+The directory contains mini-projects based on assignments from the ["Python Generation: Beginner's Course"](https://stepik.org/course/58852/info).
 These projects are small programs designed to practice the fundamental concepts and skills of programming in Python.
 Each project implements a specific task or concept learned during the course and can serve as a sample or source of inspiration for beginners looking to deepen their knowledge and skills in Python programming.

 ## Contents